Skip to content

 * *

 Only the first row, last row, first column, and last column print asterisks; the middle is all spaces.
-Hint: use a nested for loop, and have the inner loop check if the current position is on the boundary.
+Hint: Use nested for loops, and have the inner loop check if the current position is a boundary.

 Use a for loop to calculate the factorial of N (N!).
 For example, 5! = 120.
-Note that factorials grow extremely fast; if you use int, 13! will overflow.
-Try seeing how large long long can handle before overflowing.
+Note that factorials grow very fast.
+With int, 13! will overflow.
+See how large long long can go.

 Exercise 3: Find Prime Numbers

-Input a positive integer N, and print all prime numbers between 2 and N. The method to determine if a number is prime: for a number m, check if there is any number between 2 and m-1 that divides m evenly.
-If not, it is a prime number.
-Hint: use the outer loop to iterate through candidate numbers, and the inner loop to perform the divisibility check.
-Use break to exit the inner loop early once a factor is found.
+Input a positive integer N and print all prime numbers between 2 and N. Method to check for primes: for a number m, check if there is any number between 2 and m-1 that divides m evenly.
+If not, it is a prime.
+Hint: Use an outer loop to iterate through candidates and an inner loop for divisibility checks.
+Use break to exit the inner loop early if a factor is found.

 Exercise 4: Print a Diamond

-Input an odd number N, and print an N-row diamond pattern.
+Input an odd number N and print a diamond pattern with N rows.
 For example, when N=5:

 text